-Armagh is Northern Ireland's smallest county but this does not mean that there is a shortage of things to see and do.
-For a start it has been known as the ecclesiastical capital of Ireland since St Patrick founded his church in 445 AD on the hill, where the St Patrick's Church of Ireland Cathedral stands today.
+Armagh is Northern Ireland's smallest county but this doesn't mean that there's a shortage of things to see and do.
+For a start it's known as the ecclesiastical capital of Ireland since St. Patrick founded his church in 445 AD on the hill where the St Patrick's Church of Ireland Cathedral stands today.
 On the adjoining hill is St Patrick's Roman Catholic Cathedral.
 Armagh is the only city in the world with two cathedrals dedicated to one saint!
 Armagh is the start of the St Patrick's Trail, a 92 mile driving route linking 15 sites, all identified as having some connection to the saint's life, legacy or landscape.

 Armagh City is rich in heritage.
 It is a fine specimen of Georgian elegance and one of its best known features is its Mall, once the city's racecourse, lined by elegant houses and leafy trees.
 Quite often cricket matches are played here during the summer.
 Armagh public library is the oldest in Ireland, dating from 1771 and has a first edition of Jonathan Swift's 'Gulliver's Travels', with notes by the author.

-Armagh is often known as the 'Orchard County', owing to the rich apple growing area in the north of the county.
+Armagh is known as the 'Orchard County', as a rich apple growing area is found in the north of the county.
 Each May the countryside here comes alive with colour as the pink flowers of apple trees blanket much of the deep green landscape; an annual Apple Blossom Festival celebrates the start of the season.

 Well worth a visit is Navan Fort on the outskirts of the city.
 This Iron Age site was home to the High Kings of Ulster and was an ancient ceremonial site.